 As mentioned above, employees may be eligible for unemployment benefits as many states are expanding their requirements to support employees during the COVID-19 outbreak.
 Employees may also be eligible for disability benefits if they are affected themselves, as well as Paid Family Leave if they need to take time off to care for a family member, if applicable in your state.

-- A patient is diagnosed with virus and quarantined - we are advised to also quarantine.
-Does this fall under Workers' Compensation or do we have to pay employees for this time?
+- A patient is diagnosed with COVID-19 and quarantined.
+Does this fall under Workers' Compensation?

 - I have employees that need to stay home with their kids due to school closures and other employees that are worried about coming into work because of the risk of exposure.
 Do we have to pay them for this time?

 There’s no easy solution here as the situation with the virus is unprecedented.
 It’s understandable for employees to be nervous during this time and it’s important to be empathetic, especially as schools continue to close across the country.